hugoroussel/motokobootcamp2023/day1/QUESTIONS.md

 # Questions Day 1

 ## Question 1
-A canister can store up to 48GB of data and has 8GB of running memory (used to be 4GB) at the time of writing.
+A canister can store up to 48GB of data (github motoko bootcamp 2023 day2) and has 8GB of running memory (used to be 4GB) at the time of writing.
 To convince yourself run the following command in the terminal:
 ```
 dfx canister --network ic status --all